Lappicy/DeforestMapBiomas/README.md

 ```

 ## Usage
-By defining a vector file (geopackage or shapefile), also called here as geospatial file, and a folder with the needed images, this software will produce three main results for a proposed mesh (the refinement may be adjusted by an argument on the functions used):
+By defining a vector file (geopackage or shapefile), also called here as a geospatial file, and a folder with the needed images, this package may produce three main results for a proposed mesh (the refinement may be adjusted by an argument on the functions used):
 1. A vector (geospatial) file with the frequency for each class inside each grid cell (from the proposed mesh);
 2. Compare the deforestation time series with the growth of known classes (agriculture, pasture, urban and mining);
 3. A map showing heatmaps for the acumulated, or for a given year, deforestation (or one of the other known classes).

 ## Practical example
-As an example, within this github there is data for a study case of the Environmentally Protected Area of "Caverna do Maroaga (Presidente Figueiredo)", inside Brazil.
+As an example, within this github there is data for a study case of the brazilian Protected Area named "Caverna do Maroaga (Presidente Figueiredo)".

 ### Data used
 To open the data used here, one must simply write at the console the function "example.files()":